yahoojapan/authorization-proxy/README.md

 ![Auth success](./docs/assets/auth_proxy_use_case_auth_success.png)

 The authorization proxy will call the Athenz authorizer and check if the client can take an action to a specific URL endpoint.
-If the client is allowed to take an action the URL endpoint, the request will then be forwarded to the server application.
+If the client is allowed to take an action the URL endpoint, the request will then be forwarded to the server application with authorization information.([HTTP request headers](#http-request-headers))

 #### Authorization failed